 missing field “Offers”

-Google recently recommends e-commerce sites to use all sorts of product markup as it can increase clickthrough rate.
+Google recently recommended E-Commerce sites to use all available product markups as this may increase clickthrough rates.

-These include the following markups: Offers, Review, or AggregateRating.
-If a product does not contain structured content for one of the three specified schemas, the error messages will be displayed because Google classifies them as a reason to buy.
+The following markups should be mentioned in particular: “Offers”, “Review” or “AggregateRating”.
+As soon as a product in your store does not display structured content for one of the three specified schemas, the error messages will be displayed.

-If you have a website that uses WooCommerce as the shop system, you should specify the following scheme by default: Name, Description, URL, Item Number, Availability, Image, Quotes, AggregateRating, Price, Verification, and more.
-This means that every product on your site should be excluded from this bug.
+If you keep that in mind, every product on your site should be excluded from this bug.
 The error messages are usually not from your product pages.

-If you look closely at the flawed products, you will probably find that all flaws relate to different products in your archive or the category pages.
-This is because WooCommerce gives each product in the categories the name “Name”.
-After Google has read the name tag, it is considered a new product that now lacks quotes, ratings, and / or aggregate ratings.
-This results in the output of the error messages in the Search Console.
+Take a closer look at the flawed products and you’ll find that all bugs relate to different products in your archive or on the category pages.
+WooCommerce gives each product in the categories the name “Name”.
+Once Google has read the name tag, it’s considered a new product that is now missing quotes, ratings, and / or aggregate ratings.
+This procedure results in the output of error messages in the Search Console.

-Google says that archive and category pages should not include this award.
-According to Google, there are only two types of pages that typically use markups: a product page for a single product or a “Shopping Aggregator page” that only talks to different sellers about a single product.
-WooCommerce adds schema markup to the schema to a page that is not intended for a single product.
+Google says that all archive pages and category pages should not include this award.
+According to Google, there are only two types of pages that normally use markup:

 How can the errors be fixed?